-The breach notification form will be completed by the data protection compliance manager, and the breach register updated.
+The breach notification form will be completed by the Trust Governance manager, and the breach register updated.
 Advice will be sought from the DPO.
 Consideration is given about how to effectively manage the breach, who to inform and how to proceed.